-If you’re struggling with your resume or CV, follow these tips to ease the struggle and craft a resume that will lock down that job interview and help you get that dream job.
+If you are struggling with your resume or CV, follow these tips to ease the struggle and craft a resume that will lock down that job interview and help you get that dream job.

 13 Tips To Make Your Resume, CV, And Cover Letter Stand Out

 - Tailor your resume for the job you want.
-You don’t need to list every job you’ve ever had since you were 17.
+You don’t need to list every job you have ever had since you were 17 years old.
 Your bar job from college probably isn’t relevant, so leave it off.
 Highlight the jobs and skills that are most relevant to what you want to do and leave off the rest, just focus on the best.

 - If writing your resume is proving to be too tough a challenge, consider bringing in a professional.
 There are lots of online services for resume writing, so you can use an expert to craft a winning resume.
 Find a good writer on this page, and let them do the hard work.